-% Attendance Days absent Potential risk 97-100% 0-6 You will reach your full potential 95-96.9% 7-9 Risk of Underachievement 93-94.9% 10-13 Serious Risk of Underachievement 90-92.9% 14-19 Severe Risk of Underachievement Research suggest that 17 days absence over a school year causes the loss of one GCSE grade.
-Less than 90% 20+ Extreme Risk of Underachievement Risk of Court Action 90% attendance is equivalent to missing four weeks.
-90% attendance is equivalent to missing one half-day every week.
-Continued 90% attendance over five years in school is the equivalent to missing one half of a school year.
+% Days Potential risk

+Attendance absent

+97-100% 0-6 You will reach your full potential

+95-96.9% 7-9 Risk of Underachievement

+93-94.9% 10-13 Serious Risk of

+Underachievement

+90-92.9% Severe Risk of

+14-19 Underachievement

+Research suggest that 17 days

+absence over a school year

+causes the loss of one GCSE

+grade.

+Less than 90% 20+ Extreme Risk of

+Underachievement

+Risk of Court Action

+90% attendance is equivalent to

+missing four weeks.

+90% attendance is equivalent to

+missing one half-day every week.

+Continued 90% attendance over

+five years in school is the

+equivalent to missing one half of

+a school year.